astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 Cosmos can create a dedicated Python virtual environment for each task run, installing ``dbt`` and any other user-defined dependencies in an isolated way.

-In this scenario, Cosmos can be installed using (preferably pinned):
+In this scenario, install Cosmos using (preferably pinned):

 .. code-block:: bash

     pip install astronomer-cosmos

-Learn more about this execution mode at :ref:`Execution Modes <dbt/execution-modes:Virtualenv>`_.
+Learn more about this execution mode at `Execution Modes <execution-modes.rst:virtualenv>`__.

 Docker execution mode